 No rebuild.
 No platform migration.
 The same Drupal architecture, the same Salesforce integration pattern, the same Acquia Enterprise Cloud hosting.
 What changed was the brand layer and the lead-routing model — post-merger, Mobile Mini leads needed to reach WillScot's expanded sales footprint, which meant extending the Salesforce integration to a lead-sharing pipeline across both parent-brand teams.
 We shipped the lead-sharing deployment in February 2021, extending the durable-first integration pattern to route leads appropriately for the combined enterprise.

-The platform absorbed the merger the way it had absorbed the original 2017 brand consolidation — because the architecture had been built to absorb business transitions, not just to display a brand as it existed on launch day.
-Platforms that get rebuilt every time the business changes are platforms that weren't built to compound.
-This one was.
+The platform absorbed the merger the same way it had absorbed the original 2017 brand consolidation, because the architecture was built to absorb business transitions in the first place.
+Most marketing platforms get rebuilt every time the business changes.
+This one didn't have to.

 Continuous Evolution Through the WillScot Era